Allegany Ballistics Laboratory (US Navy) Site

 Current Site Status

 Several activities are planned or ongoing at the Northern Riverside Waste Disposal Area (Site 1) which includes the Active Burning Grounds, Former Disposal Pits and the Outside Active Burning Grounds.
 Site 1 is adjacent to the North Branch Potomac River.
-A remedy for Site 1 soils will be proposed to the public in the spring of 2014.
-Also, an interim removal action was completed in 2013 to address the Former Disposal Pits.
-The most recent remedial investigation for Site 1 was completed in 2006.
-In 2008, a debris investigation, which included digging trenches in the buried materials in the area Outside the Active Burning Ground (OABG), refined the nature and extent of soil contamination adjacent to the river.
+A Record of Decision for Site 1 Soils was completed in September 2014.
+The selected remedy consists of 1) excavation and off-site disposal of contaminated soil; 2) removal of surface debris in the OABG; 3) land use controls; and 4) long term management.
+An interim removal to address the Former Disposal Pits was completed in 2013.
 The soil contaminants of concern at Site 1 include volatile organic compounds (VOCs), metals, explosives and dioxins.
 There is an existing pump and treat system to capture and treat contaminated groundwater at Site 1.
-This system has been in operation since 1998, and will be was evaluated in a Five Year Review which was completed in 2013.
+This system has been in operation since 1998, and will be optimized upon completion of the soil remedial action.

 No Further Action (NFA) Records of Decision (RODs) for Site 3 and Site 10 (soils only) were signed in July 2007.
 The Site 4B NFA ROD was signed in November 2007.
 A No Action ROD for Site 2 was signed in 2008.